SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [jacomyal/sigma.js](https://github.com/jacomyal/sigma.js) - A JavaScript library aimed at visualizing graphs of thousands of nodes and edges
 - [serverless-stack/sst](https://github.com/serverless-stack/sst) - 💥 SST makes it easy to build serverless apps.
 Set breakpoints and test your functions locally.
 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - Gitpod automates the provisioning of ready-to-code development environments.
-- [erxes/erxes](https://github.com/erxes/erxes) - Free and open fair-code licensed experience operating system (XOS)
+- [erxes/erxes](https://github.com/erxes/erxes) - An open-source Hubspot/Qualtrics alternative enables SaaS providers and digital marketing agencies/developers to create unique experiences for their entire business.
 - [VirtusLab-Open-Source/strapi-plugin-comments](https://github.com/VirtusLab-Open-Source/strapi-plugin-comments) - A plugin for Strapi Headless CMS that provides end to end comments feature with their moderation panel, bad words filtering, abuse reporting and more.
 - [taye/interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE9+)
 - [jakearchibald/idb-keyval](https://github.com/jakearchibald/idb-keyval) - A super-simple-small promise-based keyval store implemented with IndexedDB